-You're given the pointer to the head node of a sorted linked list, where the data in the nodes is in ascending order.
-Delete as few nodes as possible so that the list does not contain any value more than once.
+You are given the pointer to the head node of a sorted linked list, where the data in the nodes is in ascending order.
+Delete nodes and return a sorted list with each distinct value in the original list.
 The given head pointer may be null indicating that the list is empty.

-The first line contains an integer , denoting the number of test cases.
+The first line contains an integer , the number of test cases.

 The format for each test case is as follows:

-The first line contains an integer , denoting the number of elements in the linked list.
+The first line contains an integer , the number of elements in the linked list.

-The next lines contain an integer each, denoting the elements of the linked list.
+Each of the next lines contains an integer, the value for each of the elements of the linked list.

 1 data values = 1, 2, 2, 3, 4